FAQ

 Where does the storm data come from?
 Is it real?

 Official government sources: NOAA's Storm Events Database, hourly local storm reports, and live National Weather Service warnings.
-Every lead carries the storm's date and magnitude — no proprietary radar interpretation, no fabricated events.
+Every lead carries the storm's date and magnitude — and because these are public records, you can verify any storm yourself at NOAA.
+No proprietary radar interpretation, no fabricated events.

 Are these real leads or just a hail map?